 Antibody validation in one or more target applications

-packages at a glance
+Our application-guaranteedpackages at a glance

-|Package name||Code||Gene synthesis & antigen production||Immunization, fusion, ELISA screening & subcloning||Screening in application||Purified Ab production||Antibody conjugation & ELISA pair identification|
+|Package name||code||Gene synthesis & antigen production||Immunization, fusion, ELISA screening & subcloning||Screening in application||Purified Ab production||Antibody conjugation & ELISA pair identification|

 |Premium ELISA guaranteed||ATX-PACK2M||X||X||X|